mazgi/ansible-galaxy.gentoo-systemd/README.md

 } >> .env || :
 ```

 Those `GID` and `UID` will be used to indicate the values when the containers are built.
-This makes you will create a user who has the same GID and UID as you on the container.
+This makes a user who has the same GID and UID as you on the container.
-This is important using a container on Linux, and you will avoid being created any files without the proper ownership you can fully control.
+This is important when using a container on Linux, and you will avoid creating any files that you don't have proper ownership of or can't fully control.

-### Start Containers
+### Start the Containers

 You can start the containers using the `docker compose up` command.